ulfschneider/ulfschneider.github.io/_posts/blog/2011-04-14-box-bullet-line.md

 banner: /i/blog/bbl.jpg
 bottomline:
 author:
-abstract: An intuitive and natural diagram type to communicate data flows and indicate callers by enhancing the UML activity diagram type.
+abstract: An intuitive and natural notation to communicate flows and indicate callers.
 ---
 Many important aspects of software development are invisible.
 When creating software we work through different abstraction layers by analyzing symbols and writing code.